abdulrcs/abdulrahman.id/README.md

 ---

-# ⚡ abdulrahman.id
+## ⚡ abdulrahman.id

-I've decided to open-source my latest portfolio website!, it has dynamic content management to add projects and posts using Contentful CMS, and was built using Next.js and Chakra UI.
+I've decided to open-source my latest portfolio website! it has dynamic content management to add projects and posts using Contentful CMS, and was built using Next.js and Chakra UI.

 Refer to [Next.js](https://nextjs.org/docs/) and [Chakra UI](https://chakra-ui.com/docs) documentation to learn more.